Installing the Wazuh indexer using the assisted installation method

 You need root user privileges to run all the commands described below.

-Indicate your deployment configuration, create the SSL certificates to encrypt communications between the Wazuh components, and generate random passwords to secure your installation.
+Follow these steps to configure your Wazuh deployment, create SSL certificates to encrypt communications between the Wazuh components, and generate random passwords to secure your installation.

 1. Download the Wazuh installation assistant and the configuration file.